International Trade and Investment Law (International and European Law)

 International trade and investment are driving forces in the world economy and its increasing globalization.
 This track focuses on the international law that governs these economic relations for states and regions.

-Studying International Trade and Investment Law at the University of Amsterdam
+Studying International Trade and Investment Law

 A significant part of the programme concerns the Geneva-based World Trade Organisation (WTO).
 The WTO provides the legal framework for the multilateral trading systems for goods and services, including its advanced system of dispute resolution.